ocean-tracking-network/node-manager-training/_episodes/10_Database fix notebooks.md

 The spreadsheet should be created and added to the created Gitlab issue, either in the description or in a comment.

 ## Examples
-Once you know which notebook to use and have created the spreadsheet (if needed), you can open the notebook which will consist of a single cell to run.
+Once you know which notebook to use and have created the spreadsheet (if needed), you can open the correct db fix notebook.
+This notebook will consist of a single cell to run.

 The notebooks have similar formats so four examples will be demonstrated below.